Angular-Wave/angular.ts/docs/content/docs/_index.md

   our UI is updated with the new state.

-- **Island-first and zero-cost:** AngularTS creates an application on any HTML tag with `ng-app` attribute, allowing multiple independent applications to live on a single page.
+- **Island-first and zero-cost:** AngularTS creates an application on any HTML tag with `ng-app` attribute, allowing multiple independent applications (modules) to live on a single page.
 The enables AngularTS to work alongside your existing tech stack where the majority of your page is rendered on the server, while AngularTS is isolated to small “islands” (regions of your page) where custom interactivity or personalization is required.

 - **Micro-framework appearance:** With its minimal setup, AngularTS is well-suited for quick experiments, LLM-generated code, and learning web